156th Wing: Tactical Fighter mission

-As a result of the incident, security increased from 11 to 22 personnel with 100% federal funding.
-The active duty Air Force and the Air National Guard invested $5.5 million in Electronic Security Equipment (ESE), a Master Surveillance Control Facility (MSCF), and added fencing to secure the flight line and operations area.
+At the time, the base had 25 pilots and 900 military personnel assigned.
+This loss was calculated at $45 million [dollar value at the time].
+The security increased from 11 to 22 personnel with 100% federal funding.
+The Air Force/Air National Guard invested $5.5 million in Electronic Security Equipment (ESE), a Master Surveillance Control Facility (MSCF), and fencing to secure the flight line and operations area.
 In addition, Muñiz Air National Guard Base was provided a security police manpower package of 18 AGR security police personnel and 46 civilian contract guards.
-In short, the installation's flight line and air base security was brought up to a standard comparable to active duty air force bases in the continental United States (CONUS), Alaska, Hawaii, Guam and Panama.

-On 1 August 1987, the 156th Tactical Fighter Group reorganized into a Four-Deputy structure according to the new Air National Guard (ANG) policy where organizational structures would mirror the Regular Air Force and the then-Air Force Reserve (AFRES).
+On 1 August 1987, the 156th Tactical Fighter Group reorganized into a four-deputy structure according to the new Air National Guard policy where organizational structures would mirror the Regular Air Force and the then-Air Force Reserve.

 The unit took part, from 24–28 June 1991, in Exercise GRANADA SOUTH in Panama.
 From 11–18 August 1991, it deployed to Iquique, Chile for Exercise CONDOR II Exercise and then from 18–24 August 1991, to Asuncion with the Paraguayan Air Force for training.
 From 7–20 September 1991, it deployed to Exercise FORTUNATA II at Volk Field, Wisconsin and then again from 2–6 December 1991 for another GRANADA SOUTH exercise in Panama.

 In March 1992, with the end of the Cold War, the 156th Tactical Fighter Group adopted the Air Force Objective Organization plan, and the unit was re-designated as the 156th Fighter Group (156 FG).
 A few months later, on 1 June 1992, Tactical Air Command (TAC) was inactivated as part of the Air Force reorganization after the end of the Cold War and was replaced by Air Combat Command (ACC), which became the 156th's new operational gaining command.

 Also in 1992, the A-7Ds were also retired and were replaced by Block 15 F-16A/B Fighting Falcon aircraft modified for the Continental Air Defense mission.
 The F-16ADF was a standard Block 15 model converted to air defense fighters for the Air National Guard and would take over the fighter interception mission, providing the primary defense of North America against bombers and cruise missiles.

 From 20 February to 6 March 1993, the unit took part in the "Caminos de Paz" exercise at Golfito, and then deployed from 12–21 August 1993, to Asunción, Paraguay, marking its First F-16 Deployment.
 From 5–13 November 1994, the unit took part in the Condor III Exercise held in Iquique, Chile.

 In October 1995, in accordance with the Air Force "One Base - One Wing" policy, the status of the 157th was upgraded to a wing status and redesignated as the 156th Fighter Wing (156 FW) with the 198th Fighter Squadron (198 FS) being assigned to the newly established 156th Operations Group (156 OG).